nikfbabi89/MealRoulette-Code/README.md

 .exe Execution Method:<br>
 Step 1) Download the "Meal Roulette Final" folder and its contents.<br>
 Step 2) Open the folder and click the Driver.exe file.
 (Maybe you would need to double click, right click and select run, or any other method.)<br>

+It should be noted, that you should not remove any of the contents from the folder once downloaded.
+It will cause the executable file to fail from missing its dependancies.<br>
 _______________________________________________________________________<br>

 After these steps, the application should be launched.
 You should see Meal Roulette application with "Meals List" and "Selected Meals" columns.
 You should also see the tabs "Meals" and "Filters"<br>